mmoomocow/csharp-quiz/README.md

 * Adding code comments
 * Using common and up-to-date c# conventions

-To ensure I am doing this I will
+I have done this by:

+* Using minimal resources to run the program
-* Use efficient code to reduce storage space and resources required
+* Keeping my code understandable and readable
-* Use github CodeQL to check all the code for quality, old conventions,
-* Check that there are code comments to explain the code
+  * Using code comments
+  * Correct indentation
+  * Usable variable names
+*

 ## List the components of your program (A)